r-rust/hellorust/README.md

 └─ R                    ← Standard R+C stuff
 ```

+## Vendoring

+__Update 2023:__ as per the new [cran guidelines](https://cran.r-project.org/web/packages/using_rust.html) we now vendor the cargo crates by default in the R source package.
+This is done in a two step process:

+ 1. The [vendor-update.sh](src/myrustlib/vendor-update.sh) script creates the `vendor.tar.xz` bundle that contains all the cargo sources.
+By invoking this script in [cleanup](cleanup) this is run automatically before every `R CMD build`.
+ 2. At install time, the [Makevars](src/Makevars) extracts the `vendor.tar.xz` bundle and generates a `.cargo/config.toml` file to instruct `cargo build` to use the vendored (offline) sources.

+If you run `R CMD INSTALL` directly from a checkout (without building a source package), then no `vendor.tar.xz` is created and cargo crates are still downloaded on-the-fly.

+You can test or force the use of vendored sources by passing `--offline` to `cargo build`.

 ## Installing this package

 If Rust is available, clone this repository and run the regular `R CMD INSTALL` command: